Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Proposed method

 Adding noise to synthetic images is essential for enhancing the robustness of models trained on synthetic abundance.
 Assuming additive Gaussian white noise $N_{LR}$, and introducing the pseudo-inverse of the endmember matrix $S^{+}$, the observation model becomes:

 This shows that the noise effect can be viewed as a direct perturbation $N_A = \sum_{l'=1}^{L} N_{LR}(i,j,l') \cdot S^{+}(l',m)$ applied to the abundance.
-Rather than aiming to explicitly train the network for denoising, the objective here is to increase its robustness to slight input variations.To this end, we introduce a small additive Gaussian noise $N_{LR}$, whose standard deviation $\sigma$ follows the distribution $\sigma \sim \sigma_{\text{max}} - \text{Exp}(\lambda)$, where $\sigma_{\text{max}}$ corresponds to the maximum noise level just above the quantization threshold of HSIs.
+Rather than aiming to explicitly train the network for denoising, the objective here is to increase its robustness to slight input variations.
+To this end, we introduce a small additive Gaussian noise $N_{LR}$ characterized by a random standard deviation $\sigma$.
+To simulate varying noise intensities, the corresponding Peak Signal-to-Noise Ratio is drawn according to $PSNR(\sigma) \sim PSNR_{\text{max}} - \text{Exp}(\lambda)$, where $\sigma_{\text{max}}$ corresponds to the maximum noise level just above the quantization threshold of HSIs.
+In practice, we set $PSNR_{\text{max}} = 60\text{dB}$ and $\lambda = 5$.
 The resulting abundance-space noise $ N_A $ is then applied to half of the synthetic abundance $ A_{DL,LR} $.
 During training, the network learns to super-resolve both clean and slightly corrupted inputs (i.e., $ A_{DL,LR} $ or $ A_{DL,LR} + N_A $) into their corresponding high-resolution counterparts $ A_{DL,SR} $.